kevin9foong/program-showcase/README.md

 Game2: (10 nov 2019)
 A simple game where characters can be created and used to battle each other with Moves.
 Highlights:
-uses ByteStream to store Moves, specifically with the RandomAccessFile object.
+uses ByteStream to store Moves in a .dat file, specifically with the RandomAccessFile object.
 Moves indexed using an Index object, which has a fixed byte length, which then provides the offset of the corresponding actual Moves object such that the Characters can choose which Moves to be added/'learned'.